This section describes policies that apply across the graduate curriculum. Faculty may establish other course specific policies.

 Students are expected to maintain continuous enrollment until the program is completed.
 Students in good academic standing who interrupt their continuous enrollment for more than two (2) semesters will be evaluated in regard to their status in the program.
 Prior to non-enrollment for the second semester, students should submit a letter to the Graduate Program Director identifying their need for an interruption in enrollment.

-Academic Requirements for Progression
+Requirements for Progression

 - A grade of C or below in any graduate course is not accepted for degree credit in any graduate course.